kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 In-order delivery of bytes in both directions:

-: Underlying connection MUST provide byte-oriented bi-directional streams that guarantee in-order delivery; i.e., bytes that were sent in one order become available to the receiving side in the same order.
+: Underlying connection provides byte-oriented bi-directional streams that guarantee in-order delivery; i.e., bytes that were sent in one order become available to the receiving side in the same order.

 Guaranteed delivery:

-: If the underlying byte stream is built on top of a lossy network, the underlying byte stream MUST recover the bytes lost; e.g., by retransmitting them.
+: If the underlying byte stream is built on top of a lossy network, the underlying byte stream recovers the bytes lost; e.g., by retransmitting them.
   This requires buffering and reassembly, in order to achieve the first bullet point (in-order delivery).

+Congestion control:

+: When used on a shared network, the underlying byte stream is congestion controlled.
+Implementations of QUIC Services for Streams simply write outgoing frames to the underlying byte stream when that byte stream permits to.

 Confidentially and Integrity:

-: Unless used upon endpoints between which tampering or monitoring is a non-concern, the underlying byte stream MUST provide confidentially and integrity protection.
+: Unless used upon endpoints between which tampering or monitoring is a non-concern, the underlying byte stream provides confidentially and integrity protection.

-TLS over TCP provides these three capabilities.
-UNIX socket is an example that provides the first two bullet points but not the confidentiallity and integrity protection, which is unnecessary when the operating system can be trusted.
+TLS over TCP provides all these capabilities.
+UNIX socket is an example that provides all but not the confidentiallity and integrity protection, which is unnecessary when the operating system can be trusted.

 # QUIC Frames